 How to Keep Your Dog Safe Around Water

-If you own one of the aforementioned breeds, it’s critical to take the proper precautions to keep them safe and sound when around water.
+If you own one of the dog breeds that can’t swim, it’s critical to take the proper precautions to keep them safe and sound when around water.

 If you take them to the beach or a lake or pond, keep a close eye on them and don’t let them off the leash.
 If you’re on a boat with your pup, make sure they are wearing an inflated doggy life jacket.